tech-sketch/SeqAL/docs/installation.md

 ## Construct Envirement Locally

-If you want to make a PR or implement something locally, you can follow bellow instruction to construct the development envirement locally.
+If you want to make a PR or implement something locally, you can follow below instruction to construct the development envirement locally.
 It will install the latest SeqAL from the main branch.

 We use conda as the envirement management tool, so install it first.
 Here is the [installation tutorial for conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#installing-conda-on-a-system-that-has-other-python-installations-or-packages).
 We recommend the install [Miniconda](https://docs.conda.io/en/latest/miniconda.html#macos-installers) due to it's small size.